-PRACTICUM - WELD
+PRACTICUM - WELD PRAC-0313 | 1 credit

 Prerequisite: Cumulative weighted grade point average (CWGPA) of 2.0 or greater

 Students spend approximately 120 hours on the job to gain experience in a work environment.
 The work practicum is subject to prior approval of and monitoring by a faculty member.
 Credit is based on successful completion of the work practicum plus submission of evaluation by the employer.
 Work experience acquired prior to registration in the program in not eligible for this credit.